AJRepo/backupinator/README.md

 -f      Extra flags    Anything else you want to pass to rsync -h      host      A remote host - ping first to see if it is up.
 If not used assume the host is available -m      CIFS_mount_drive   Sometimes CIFS connections hang to windows servers - this unmounts and remounts all CIFS shares.
 TODO: just operate on the CIFS share specified.
--M      Mountpoint_dir: Check that dir Mountpoint_dir is a mounted directory.
+-M      directory Mountpoint_dir: Check that Mountpoint_dir is a mounted directory.
 This is to avoid writing to your own disk when expecting it to be a externally attached drive
 -r      Archive directory   What directory to archive to (does not work on FreeBSD) -R      Archive PATTERN   Pattern of files to copy to the archive directory
         (Archive files are a permanent copy of files that are never deleted)